davide-perez/quasi-vanilla-proxy/README.md

  - **Multi-protocol**: currently supports TCP and HTTP clients
  - **Authentication**: can take care of various authentication methods on behalf of the client.
 Currently supports **Basic Auth** and **OAuth2.0 with Client Credentials Flow**.
  - **Extensibility**: aims to be easily customizable and extendible

+## Installation
+Currently, there is no installer for QV-proxy and it has to be built directly from source code.

+1. Clone the QV-proxy repository from GitHub: `git clone https://github.com/example/quasi-vanilla-proxy.git`
+2. Navigate to the cloned directory: `cd quasi-vanilla-proxy`
+3. Build the project using the .NET SDK: `dotnet build`
+4. Modify the `config.json` file as needed (see next section)
+5. Run the built executable: `dotnet run --project DPE.QuasiVanillaProxy.Service`

+This will run the program as a console app by default.
+The program can also be deployed as a Windows Service starting from the executable:

+`sc.exe create <new_service_name> binPath= "<path_to_the_service_executable>"`

+In both cases, the base directory will be set as the executable folder: config and log folder will be created there.

 ## Configuration
 Any setting of the proxy, such as protocol, authentication and logging setups, can be easily be configured using a config.json file.
 Such file has this structure: